-The TFAD, ADSD and the Division of Health Care Financing and Policy (DHCFP, or Nevada Medicaid) shall explore effective Home and Community-Based programs operating in other states.
-The goal will be to revise existing programs to better identify and deliver individualized training to family caregivers that may be offered through a home visit, secure electronic communication, web-based training or other ways that are flexible, accessible and meaningful for the caregiver.
+The TFAD, ADSD and the Division of Health Care Financing and Policy (DHCFP, or Nevada Medicaid) should explore effective programs in operation in other states, including Structured Family Caregiver Waivers.
+The current Medicaid Home and Community-Based Waiver for the Frail Elderly, could be modified to based on effective waiver programs, such as in the state of Georgia.
+Georgia has established a mechanism to identify and deliver individualized training to family caregivers that is based on information collected through the care coordination process.
+Training may be offered through a home visit, secure electronic communication, web-based training or other ways that are flexible, accessible and meaningful for the caregiver.

-In addition, ADSD shall conduct an awareness campaign around eligibility of current respite care programs.
+In addition, ADSD should consider conducting an awareness campaign around eligibility of current respite care programs.